-This means an advance indication of a person's preference of future treatment decisions that may arise if they lack capacity.
+This means an advance expression of a person's desire and preference on treatment decisions that may arise if they subsequently lack capacity.
 Treatment means an intervention which may be made for a therapeutic, preventative, diagnostic, palliative or other purpose for the physical or mental health of the person.
 This includes life-sustaining treatment.
 The objective of the directive is to enable people to be treated according to their wishes and preferences and to provide healthcare professionals with information about persons on their treatment choices.

-This includes an entitlement to refuse treatment notwithstanding that the refusal:
+This includes an entitlement to refuse treatment notwithstanding that the refusal

-- > Appears to be an unwise decision - > Appears not be based on sound medical principle
+- > Appears to be an unwise decision

+- > Appears not be based on sound medical principle

-May result in the person's death
+- > May result in the person's death